-Dani Rodrik is the Ford Foundation Professor of International Economy.
+Dani Rodrik is Ford Foundation Professor of International Political Economy at the Harvard Kennedy School.
 He has published widely in the areas of economic development, international economics, and political economy.
-His current research focuses on populism, industrialization and structural change in developing economies, and interaction of ideas and interests in policy change.
-He is the recipient of the inaugural Albert O. Hirschman Prize of the Social Sciences Research Council and of the Leontief Award for Advancing the Frontiers of Economic Thought.
+His current research focuses on employment and economic growth, in both developing and advanced economies.
+He is the recipient of numerous awards, including the inaugural Albert O. Hirschman Prize of the Social Sciences Research Council.
+Professor Rodrik is currently President-Elect of the International Economic Association and co-director of the Economics for Inclusive Prosperity network.
 His newest book is Straight Talk on Trade: Ideas for a Sane World Economy (2017).
-He is also the author of Economics Rules: The Rights and Wrongs of the Dismal Science (2015), The Globalization Paradox: Democracy and the Future of the World Economy (2011), and One Economics, Many Recipes: Globalization, Institutions, and Economic Growth (2007).
-He is currently President-Elect of the International Economic Association.
+He is also the author of Economics Rules: The Rights and Wrongs of the Dismal Science (2015), The Globalization Paradox: Democracy and the Future of the World Economy (2011) and One Economics, Many Recipes: Globalization, Institutions, and Economic Growth (2007).